epuskas/DNSC-6330-RML-Puskas/README.md

 Part E: Slice-based evaluation by race, gender, and age with FPR, FNR, and AUC per group

 5. Review the written interpretations after each section for analysis and conclusions.

+# Assignment 5 README
+## Purpose of the Analysis
+The purpose of this project is to evaluate the COMPAS risk assessment model under adversarial conditions using three attack frameworks: PGD evasion, label-flip data poisoning, and membership inference.
+The analysis investigates how each attack affects both model performance and fairness outcomes across racial groups, and whether standard monitoring tools are sufficient to detect them.
+A key focus is understanding the gap between accuracy-based monitoring and fairness-based monitoring in high-stakes criminal justice settings.

+## Files
+RML_Assignment_5_PUSKAS.ipynb — the full analysis notebook containing all code, outputs, and plots DNSC 6330 Individual Homework 5 (1).pdf — the written report corresponding to the notebook above, containing interpretations and analysis for all four questions

+## Python Libraries Used
+I used the following Python libraries for this project:
+- pandas
+- numpy
+- matplotlib
+- scikit-learn

+## Instructions for Reproducing Results
+1. Open RML_Assignment_5_PUSKAS.ipynb in Google Colab, Jupyter Notebook, or another compatible environment.
+2. Run all cells from top to bottom in order.
+3. The notebook reads the COMPAS dataset directly from the ProPublica GitHub URL, so no separate download is needed.
+4. The notebook will reproduce the full analysis, including:
+- PGD evasion attack across epsilon values for both LR and GBT models
+- Label-flip poisoning loop with AUC and AIR degradation curves for AA-targeted and CA-targeted variants
+- PSI-based drift monitoring evaluation
+- Shadow model membership inference attack with confidence gap histograms
+- L2 regularization sweep and MI AUC analysis
+5. Review the written interpretations in DNSC 6330 Individual Homework 5 (1).pdf for the full report and conclusions.